x-project/invitable-user/README.md

 var ROLES = ['admin', 'editor', 'author'];
 ```

-and modify your default admin information and credentials, row 6 and followings:
+then modify your default admin information and credentials, row 6 and followings:

 ```
 var DEFAULT_ADMIN = {